irbis-labs/rust-webplatform/README.md

 # rust-webplatform

-A Rust library for use with emscripten to access the DOM.
+A Rust library for use with emscripten to access the DOM and API.

-**NOTE: Looking for maintainers.
-Please ping me on Twitter @trimryan or in the issues section to volunteer!**

 [Read the documentation](https://docs.rs/crate/webplatform), read [brson's post on how Rust works with emscripten](https://users.rust-lang.org/t/compiling-to-the-web-with-rust-and-emscripten/7627),